n-powell/animal-shelter-api/README.md

 ## This is an Rails API for an animal shelter.
 * Search by ID

 * Search by Name
+***If using postman --> Click "Params" next to send button.
+Input name into the Key text area on left.
+Input name you wish to search for(ex: "Bella") in Value text area to its right.
+Then Send.*** ***note: searching is case sensitive in postman, however, not when using chrome web browser.***

 * If you desire to have a random animal selected.
-Please input "random" as the animals name.
+Please input "random" as the animals name when searching.
+***If using postman --> Click "Params" next to send button.
+Input name into the Key text area on left.
+Input "random" in Value text area to its right.
+Then Send.***

 ### Animals Details
 * Name